isc-projects/stork/doc/user/dhcp.rst

 .. figure:: ./static/kea-subnets-list.png
    :alt: List of all subnets in the network

-Stork provides filtering capabilities; it is possible to choose to see IPv4 only, IPv6 only, or both.
-There is also an omnisearch box available where users can type a search string.
+Stork provides filtering capabilities.
+It is possible to choose to see IPv4 only, IPv6 only, or both.
+There is also an omnisearch box where users can type a search string, and the filtering takes place while typing.
+The input box accepts text matching subnet prefixes, pool ranges, shared network names, and subnet names.
-For strings of four characters or more, the filtering takes place automatically, while shorter strings require the user to hit Enter.
 In the above example, it is possible to show only the first (192.0.2.0/24) subnet by searching for the *0.2* string.
 One can also search for specific pools, and easily filter the subnet with a specific pool, by searching for part of the pool range, e.g. *3.200*.

-The input box accepts a text string that can be a part of the subnet or shared network name.
+Subnets can also be filtered using explicit filters.
+It is possible to filter by daemon, Kea subnet ID, and DHCP version, and combine these filters with text search.

+The Kea subnet ID filter applies only to subnet IDs assigned in the Kea configuration.

+The daemon filter is provided as a dropdown input listing all daemons.
+Each daemon is represented with a label in form of ``[daemon name]@[machine address or hostname]``.
+For example, a DHCPv4 daemon running on a machine with the address ``192.0.2.1`` would have the label ``DHCPv4@192.0.2.1``.

+When multiple filters are specified, they are combined using a logical AND.

 Stork displays pool utilization for each subnet, with the absolute number of addresses allocated and usage percentage.